mlflow/mlflow/docs/source/llms/langchain/autologging.rst

 Quickstart
 ----------

 To enable autologging for LangChain models, call :py:func:`mlflow.langchain.autolog()` at the beginning of your script or notebook.
-This will automatically log the traces by default as well as other artifacts such as models, datasets, and model signatures if you explicitly enable them.
+This will automatically log the traces by default as well as other artifacts such as models, input examples, and model signatures if you explicitly enable them.
 For more information about the configuration, please refer to the `Configure Autologging <#configure-autologging>`_ section.

 .. code-block::